0xEB0din/Python-web-scrapper/README.md

 - [x] Match the file names with the URLs to ensure correct downloading.
 - [x] Update the statistics after the download is complete.
 - [x] Flush the session.
+- [x] Download all URLs that has a certain file extension.

 ### Known Bugs: